Benjamin Libet and The Denial of Free Will

 A further, more subtle issue is that the experiment seems to assume that free will consists of clear-cut decisions, made by a conscious, rational mind.
 But decisions are often made in a more fuzzy, ambiguous way.
 They can be made on a partly intuitive, impulsive level, without full conscious awareness.
 But this doesn't mean that you haven't made the decision.
 You might sense this if, while trying Libet’s experiment, you find your wrist just seeming to move of its own accord.
 You feel that you have somehow made the decision, even if not wholly consciously.

 An even more serious issue with Libet’s experiment is that it is by no means clear that the electrical activity of the “readiness potential” is related to the decision to move, and the actual movement.
 Some researchers have suggested that the readiness potential could just relate to the act of paying attention to the wrist or a button, rather the decision to move.
 Others have suggested that it only reflects the expectation of some kind of movement, rather being related to a specific moment.
 In a modified version of Libet’s experiment in which participants were asked to press one of two buttons in response to images on a computer screen.
-The participants showed “readiness potential” even before the images came up on the screen, suggested that it was not related to deciding which button to press.
+The participants showed “readiness potential” even before the images came up on the screen, suggesting that it was not related to deciding which button to press.

 Others have suggested that the area of the brain where the "readiness potential" occurs - the supplementary motor area, or SMA - is usually associated with imagining movements rather than actually performing them.
 The experience of willing is usually associated with other areas of the brain (the parietal areas).
 And finally, in another modified version of Libet’s experiment, participants showed readiness potential even when they made a decision not to move, which again casts doubt on the assumption that the readiness potential is actually registering the brain’s “decision” to move.